Academic Programmes

 Venue

-Students will appear for verification of documents
+Candidates will appear for verification of documents

 10:30 A.M. onwards

-CAD Lab-I, Mechanical Engineering Department, Thapar Institute of Engineering and Technology, Patiala
+Students who wish to report off-line on Campus: CAD Lab-I, Mechanical Engineering Department, Thapar Institute of Engineering and Technology, Patiala

-Students will appear for Ph.D. interview
+Candidates will appear for Ph.D. interview

 11:30 A.M. onwards

-Seminar Room, Mechanical Engineering Department, Thapar Institute of Engineering and Technology, Patiala
+Students who wish to report off-line on Campus: Seminar Room, Mechanical Engineering Department, Thapar Institute of Engineering and Technology, Patiala

 For the Document Verification Process, candidates are required to show the original documents, the list of which is available in the attached file named “Check List of Documents”.
 In the same file, all the items highlighted in YELLOW Colour are mandatory i.e. must be shown in original at the time of Document Verification.

-Further, at the time of Document Verification i.e. on July 26, 2023 (10:30 AM onwards), the candidates must be ready with all the original documents.
+Further, at the time of Document Verification i.e. on December 29, 2023 (10:30 AM onwards), the candidates must be ready with all the original documents.

 S. No.